Protanancus

+Protanancus is an extinct genus of amebelodontid proboscidean native to Africa and Asia during the Miocene epoch.
 The generic name is derived from the unrelated Anancus, and the Greek prōtos "first".

 Description

 Protanancus, about the size of a present-day Asian elephant, was presumably quite similar to the related proboscidean Platybelodon.
 Like Platybelodon, the mandibular symphysis of this species was narrow and elongated, and possessed two flattened tusks.
 Investigation of the structure of the lower tusks revealed that those of Protanancus were concentric, like those of most proboscideans (including present-day proboscideans), while those of Platybelodon possessed dentinal tubules.

 Classification

-Protanancus was described by Arambourg in 1945.<ref name="arambourg1945"/ Several species are known of this animal: the Asian P. chinjiensis, P. brevirostris and P. tobieni, and the African P. macinnesi.
+Protanancus was described by Arambourg in 1945.<ref name="arambourg1945"/ A few species are known, including the South Asian P. chinjiensis and the African P. macinnesi.
 The most recent remains are African and those from the Siwaliks area.
 This animal is thought to have evolved from Gomphotherium, and developed over millions of years to give rise to other similar animals such as Platybelodon or Amebelodon.
 Protanancus is also related to Archaeobelodon.
 Other fossils have been found in Bulgaria.